-Specifically, the new annual certification deletes six of the current certification statements for supervised and non-supervised mortgagees in their entirety,15 replacing them with a general certification that neither the lender nor any Corporate Officer (as defined by HUD) was subject to a suspension, debarment or Limited Denial of Participation, or was refused or had revoked any license necessary to conduct mortgage business.
-The new certification also deletes the portions of certification statement number 3 that address indictments or convictions for criminal offenses reflecting adversely on the lender, unresolved findings, and violations of the SAFE Act.
-The new certification retains the portion of statement number 3 certifying that the lender was not sanctioned by any state in which it originates FHA loans, and it includes a general statement that all of the other statements in the certification are materially correct to the best of the signatory's knowledge.
+Corporate Officer (as defined by HUD) was subject to a suspension, debarment or Limited Denial of Participation, or was refused or had revoked any license necessary to conduct mortgage business.
+The new certification also deleted the portions of prior certification statement number 3 that addressed indictments or convictions for criminal offenses reflecting adversely on the lender, unresolved findings, and violations of the SAFE Act.
+The new certification retains the portion of prior statement number 3 certifying that the lender was not sanctioned by any state in which it originates FHA loans, and it includes a general statement that all of the other statements in the certification are materially correct to the best of the signatory's knowledge.
 Specifically, the new certification contains the following statements:

-- "1.
-I acknowledge that I am a Corporate Officer of the abovementioned Mortgagee (hereinafter referred to as "the Mortgagee") authorized to execute these certifications and acknowledgements on behalf of the Mortgagee. - I certify that, during the Certification Period, the Mortgagee, or any Corporate Officer (as defined at HUD Handbook 4000.1 I.A.3.c.iv.(B)) was not: - a) Subject to a suspension, debarment, or under a Limited Denial of Participation (LDP); or

-- b) Refused or had revoked, any license necessary to conduct normal operations in the mortgage loan industry by any State(s) (as defined at 12 U.S.C. § 1707(d)) in which the Mortgagee will originate insured mortgages or Title I loans; except for those occurrences, if any, that the Mortgagee reported to HUD and for which the Mortgagee received explicit clearance from HUD to continue with the certification process. - 3.
-I certify that during the Certification Period the Mortgagee was not Sanctioned by any State(s) (as defined at 12 U.S.C. § 1707(d)) in which the Mortgagee will originate insured mortgages or Title I loans, except for those Sanctions, if any, that the Mortgagee reported to HUD and for which the Mortgagee received explicit clearance from HUD to continue with the certification process. - I certify that the preceding statements are materially correct to the best of my knowledge."
+- I acknowledge that I am a Corporate Officer of the abovementioned Mortgagee (hereinafter referred to as "the Mortgagee") authorized to execute these certifications and acknowledgements on behalf of the Mortgagee. - 2.
+I certify that, during the Certification Period, the Mortgagee, or any Corporate Officer (as defined at HUD Handbook 4000.1 I.A.3.c.iv.(B)) was not: - (a) Subject to a suspension, debarment, or under a Limited Denial of Participation (LDP); or - (b) Refused or had revoked, any license necessary to conduct normal operations in the mortgage loan industry by any State(s) (as defined at 12 U.S.C. § 1707(d)) in which the Mortgagee will originate insured mortgages or Title I loans; except for those occurrences, if any, that the Mortgagee reported to HUD and for which the Mortgagee received explicit clearance from HUD to continue with the certification process. - 3.
+I certify that during the Certification Period the Mortgagee was not Sanctioned by any State(s) (as defined at 12 U.S.C. § 1707(d)) in which the Mortgagee will originate insured mortgages or Title I loans, except for those Sanctions, if any, that the Mortgagee reported to HUD and for which the Mortgagee received explicit clearance from HUD to continue with the certification process. - 4.
+I certify that the preceding statements are materially correct to the best of my knowledge.